chronoxor/gil/README.md

 All repositories will be checkout to required branches.

-If content of any .gitlinks changes it is required to run 'gil update' command to re-update git links - new repositories will be cloned and linked properly!
+If content of any .gitlinks changes it is required to run `gil update` command to re-update git links - new repositories will be cloned and linked properly!

 ## Commit, push, pull